top of page

 The Challenge of Preserving Our Culture . . .

-As the African American Community diversifies, it is crucial to find mechanisms and opportunities to maintain our sense of community.
+3. As the African American community diversifies, it is crucial to find mechanisms and opportunities to maintain our sense of community.

-The common nature of African American lives have provided substance, guidance, and comfort for generations.
+6. The common nature of African American lives has provided substance, guidance, and comfort for generations.

-Although our communties are now quite diverse, it is our common heritage that continues to hold us together.
+7. Although our communities are now quite diverse, it is our common heritage that continues to hold us together.

 Mrs. Ineria E. Hudnell